YongoDavid/Demo-2024/README.md

 the pages i have done so far for the mobile are : the home page , the About Us page , the Contact Us page  , the login page , the sign up and the cart page now lets move to all these for desktop / laptop screen

-Just when i thought i have gone far with my E commerce project and done with the mobile screens , i have to stsrt again because is isnt going as i thought hopefully i get it sorted out and i can move to the functionality of the web app ny wednesday wish me luck
+Just when i thought i have gone far with my E commerce project and done with the mobile screens , i have to start again because is isnt going as i thought hopefully i get it sorted out and i can move to the functionality of the web app ny wednesday wish me luck